omeka/omeka-s-enduser/docs/modules/datavisualization.md

 Histograms are similar to column charts, with the horizontal axis representing a time range and the vertical axis representing the count in your dataset.

+There are no links in this diagram that would allow users to browse the collection.

 ![Site with a time-series data visualization in the navigation, showing a histogram with items from 1700 to 2024.](../modules/modulesfiles/dataviz_timeSeries.png)

 ###### Grouped line charts (time series)

 Line charts are available for "Count of property values in a time series" and "Count of items in a time series" datasets.

 Line charts are similar to column charts and histograms, with a more complex display to represent changes over time.
+For "Count of items in a time series," the line chart will display only one color (blue).
+For "Count of property values in a time series," the line chart will display a different color for each property value included.
+Colors are predetermined and cannot be customized.

 You can choose to display, for each value with a count: a line (with no points in each date bucket), points in each date bucket (with no connecting line), or both the line and its points.